Comadreja/js-for-gamedev/en/02-javascript/0201-poo/index.md

 It is clear at a glance that many concrete objects belong into families or **types** of objects.
 It is convenient to remember that these are also called **classes**.

-Types **specify properties and common behaviors** to all of the belonging objects, though they may be different individually.
+Types **specify properties and common behaviors** to all of their belonging objects, though these may be different from each other individually.

 ![Space Invaders screenshot where we can tell different object types: counters, defenses, enemies, player & bullets](images/space-invaders-types.png)